 Personalized Pencil Topper

 Get your child excited about school with these back to school crafts!
-This personalized pencil topper from Chris Molnar is simple and easy to make, but kids will love having their name on their pencil.
-These make great back to school ideas for teachers too!
+This personalized pencil topper from Chris Molnar is simple and easy to make, plus kids will love having their name on their pencil.
+These make great back to school ideas for teachers, too!

 - Stringable letter beads

 - Charms, decorative beads or other decorative elements, if desired

 - School glue

 - 1" x 8” and 1x3” lengths of jewelry cord in colors your child likes

 - Pencil eraser head in a color your child likes

 Choose a pencil eraser color.
 Fit it onto the top (eraser end) of the pencil.